thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 **Consumer Segments:** Competitive Game Enthusiast (Favorites: Darksouls, CSGO)

 **Key insights**
-- Relaxing game
+- Wants a social game
-- Multiplayer not necessary
+- Multiplayer is likely necessary
-- Leaderboard to go back to old paintings
-- Playable during class
+- Wants a competitive game
+- Mode Ideas: Time challenge, No erasing, BTD Battles Type match

  **Representative quotes**
-"I would probably play this game during class as something that is mindless but also enough to keep me occupied instead of fidgeting"
+"I want a competitive game where I can crush others and learn techniques to improve" "I like engaging games, to suck in your soul, immerse you in thier world, like aq movie but with input"

  **Hypotheses that were validated**
-"Pixel painting games would be more for a relaxing crowd"
+"Pixel painting games would be more for a relaxing crowd" "Many gamers are interested in multiplayer"
+"A style would help engross players in the game"

  **Assessment: Must have / Nice to have / Don’t care**
-  - Leaderboard (Nice)
+  - Leaderboard (Nice to have)
-  - Simple Color Palletes (Must)
+  - Simple Color Palletes (Don’t care)
-  - Music Track (Don’t Care)
+  - Music Track (Nice to have)
-  - Multiplayer (Don't Care)
+  - Multiplayer (Must)
+  - Co-op (Nice to have)
+  - Competitive (Must)
+  - Workshop(Don’t care)

 ### Interview 6:

-**Summary:** Patrick
+**Summary:** Patrick, Highschool Friend, 20, Unemployed, Personal Game Intrest = Competitive.
+In review, Ben is a medium fan of relaxing games.
+His major interest is achievement collection, he will do anything for them.
+If the achievement selection is good, and the game runs smoothly, he will enjoy it.
+From there he just wants it to be peaceful and relaxing

-**Interviewer:** Aidan Trujillo\
+**Interviewer:** Hunter Beach
-**Interviewee:** Jacob Moehn\
+**Interviewee:** Patrick Holste
-**When:** 2/8/2024\
+**When:** 1/30/2024
-**Consumer Segments:** {segment}
+**Consumer Segments:** Achivement Hunter

 **Key insights**
-- Relaxing game
+- Wants a social game
-- Multiplayer not necessary
+- Multiplayer is necessary
-- Leaderboard to go back to old paintings
-- Playable during class
+- Wants some sort of progression system or achievements

  **Representative quotes**
-"I would probably play this game during class as something that is mindless but also enough to keep me occupied instead of fidgeting"
+"If everyone played it, I would play it, I want my friends there" "I like games that can distract me from life"

  **Hypotheses that were validated**
-"Pixel painting games would be more for a relaxing crowd"
+"Pixel painting games would be more for a relaxing crowd" "Many gamers are interested in multiplayer"
+"A style would help engross players in the game"

  **Assessment: Must have / Nice to have / Don’t care**
-  - Leaderboard (Nice)
+  - Leaderboard  (Don’t care)
-  - Simple Color Palletes (Must)
+  - Simple Color Palletes (Nice to have)
-  - Music Track (Don’t Care)
+  - Music Track (Nice to have)
-  - Multiplayer (Don't Care)
+  - Multiplayer (Must)
+  - Co-op (Must)
+  - Competitive (Nice to have)
+  - Workshop(Nice to have)

 ### Interview 7:

-**Summary:** Logan
+**Summary:** Logan, Brother, 22, Bio Major, Personal Game Intrest = Social/relaxing.
+In review, Logan played games often as a kid but doesn't have much time for them anymore.
+He mainly seeks for relaxing games he can play by himself after work or social games he can play with his friends.

-**Interviewer:** Aidan Trujillo\
+**Interviewer:** Hunter Beach
-**Interviewee:** Jacob Moehn\
+**Interviewee:** Logan Beach
-**When:** 2/8/2024\
+**When:** 2/7/2024
-**Consumer Segments:** {segment}
+**Consumer Segments:**Relaxing game enthusisast

 **Key insights**
-- Relaxing game
+- Would like a social game
-- Multiplayer not necessary
+- Multiplayer would be nice
-- Leaderboard to go back to old paintings
-- Playable during class
+- Wants some sort of progression system or trophies
+- Wants a cooperative weekly mode

  **Representative quotes**
-"I would probably play this game during class as something that is mindless but also enough to keep me occupied instead of fidgeting"
+"I think trophies would be nice"
+"artistic games aren't my kind of thing, but if made well enough, I would play"

  **Hypotheses that were validated**
-"Pixel painting games would be more for a relaxing crowd"
+"Many gamers are interested in multiplayer"
+"A style would help engross players in the game"

  **Assessment: Must have / Nice to have / Don’t care**
-  - Leaderboard (Nice)
+  - Leaderboard  (Don’t care)
-  - Simple Color Palletes (Must)
+  - Simple Color Palletes (Nice to have)
-  - Music Track (Don’t Care)
+  - Music Track (Nice to have)
-  - Multiplayer (Don't Care)
+  - Multiplayer (Nice to have)
+  - Co-op (Nice to Hhave)
+  - Competitive (Nice to have)
+  - Workshop(Nice to have)

+## 4. Final value proposition and consumer segments

 ### Interview 8:

-**Summary:** Zach
+**Summary:** Zach, Highschool Friend, 22, CS Major, Personal Game Intrest = Competitive.
+In review, Ben is a fan of competitive games where he and his friends can compete for the best score, Ben, wants a competitive mode.

-**Interviewer:** Aidan Trujillo\
+**Interviewer:** Hunter Beach
-**Interviewee:** Jacob Moehn\
+**Interviewee:** Zachary Hallemeyer
-**When:** 2/8/2024\
+**When:** 1/30/2024
-**Consumer Segments:** {segment}
+**Consumer Segments:** Friend-Based Competitive game Enthusiast

 **Key insights**
-- Relaxing game
+- Wants a social game, where friends can compete
-- Multiplayer not necessary
+- Multiplayer is FULLY necessary
-- Leaderboard to go back to old paintings
-- Playable during class

  **Representative quotes**
-"I would probably play this game during class as something that is mindless but also enough to keep me occupied instead of fidgeting"
+"I'm not gonna play alone"

  **Hypotheses that were validated**
-"Pixel painting games would be more for a relaxing crowd"
+"Many gamers are interested in multiplayer"

  **Assessment: Must have / Nice to have / Don’t care**
-  - Leaderboard (Nice)
+  - Leaderboard  (Nice to have)
-  - Simple Color Palletes (Must)
+  - Simple Color Palletes (Don't Care)
-  - Music Track (Don’t Care)
+  - Music Track (Nice to have)
-  - Multiplayer (Don't Care)
+  - Multiplayer (Must)

-## 4. Final value proposition and consumer segments
+  - Co-op (Must)
+  - Competitive (Must)
+  - Workshop(Nice to have)

 **Final Value Proposition:**